What we do and who we are.

 “Hi I’m Karen and I live in Essex.
-I am married with twin four year old boys.
-I heard about the horrific abuse of animals in Romania through a friend that adopted a dog from Romania who had been blinded by a group of thugs.
-I saw how adorable this dog was and thought how many more must be desperately in need of help.
-I discovered Romanian Rescue Appeal through Facebook and when they asked for a volunteer to help with admin I didn’t hesitate.
-I have ten years’ experience as a legal PA at a London law firm and now as a full time mum I was keen to put my admin skills to good use.
-I am now responsible for updating dog profiles on the website.
-I have since adopted a lovely tripaw through RRA called Skye and I am proud to be part of such a good cause.”
+I am married with twin five year old boys.
+I heard about the horrific abuse of animals in Romania and thought how many must be desperately in need of help.
+I discovered Romanian Rescue Appeal through Facebook and when they asked for a volunteer to help with admin I was keen to help in any way I could.
+I have previously worked in London as a legal PA and was keen to put my admin skills to good use.
+I am now website administrator for RRA and responsible for updating and adding dog profiles.
+I am proud to be part of such a good cause.”

 Noemi Totos Girch, Website and Social Media